portellam/auto-xorg/README.md

 * switching the boot VGA (**https://github.com/portellam/deploy-VFIO-setup/**)
 * deploying multiple setups

 As of when I started this project, I fail to find another similar script such as this.
-I am proud for this to be my first foray into Bash programming, and happy to share with the VFIO community.
+I am proud for this to be my first foray into Bash programming.
+I am happy to share this with the VFIO community.

 ## Disclaimer
 Tested on Debian Linux, on my personal laptop PC (Thinkpad T500-series, with NVIDIA Optimus) and desktop PC (Intel Core 9th Gen. and Z390 motherboard).